FMI logo

 Since an XCP slave is implemented inside the FMU, the FMU is responsible for starting and stopping the internal XCP service.

-Using FMI 3.0, the FMU should preferably expose its XCP configuration variables (see XCP Configuration Variables) as structuralParameters and start the XCP service during the first invocation of fmi3ExitConfigurationMode and shut it down during fmi3Terminate, if the FMU has no explicit power-up signal to simplify user interactions between simulator and MCD tool.
+Using FMI 3.0, the FMU should preferably expose its XCP configuration variables (see Section 5.1) as structuralParameters and start the XCP service during the first invocation of fmi3ExitConfigurationMode and shut it down during fmi3Terminate, if the FMU has no explicit power-up signal to simplify user interactions between simulator and MCD tool.
 If the FMU contains a virtual ECU with power-up control (K15), all built-in OS and Basic Software services (including XCP) should follow the normal power-up protocol.

 If the importer re-enters Configuration Mode and reconfigures the parameters it is up to the FMU if it reacts to the parameter change or not.